 Insurance is a daunting world to your patients.
 Just understanding what plan they have, how much it is, and what that means they can afford are 3 basic question topics that are hard for them to answer.
 Knowing how and why you should verify their dental insurance prior to their appointment is important.

-Verifying your patient's dental insurance is being proactive and keeping your practice's and patient's best interests in mind.
+Verifying your patient's dental insurance is being proactive and keeping the patient's best interests in mind.
 As a practice, you want to give each patient the best care you can.
 Part of that goes beyond providing good hygiene.
 It involves knowing their insurance and being able to explain it to them in a way that's simple and easy to understand.

 What do I mean by this?